haxpor/jekyll-react-webpack-demo/README.md

 Demo project contains boilerplate code/files for Jekyll + React + Webpack.

-By the way, this repository aims at the same goal but target **specifically** uses [jekyll-assets](https://github.com/jekyll/jekyll-assets) version `0.2.1` as it didn't remove out ERB feature (newer versions cut this feature out).
+By the way, this repository aims at the same goal but target **specifically** to use [jekyll-assets](https://github.com/jekyll/jekyll-assets) version `0.2.1` as it didn't remove out ERB feature (newer versions cut this feature out), and improved with bunch of commands to help in development.

 # Concept